![[CHAPTER FIVE]](img/chap4-header.jpg)

 Texts

-Several Old English texts not already in the textbook are transcribed on the Web, including:
+Several Old English texts not already in the textbook are available here.

 Neither Elly van Gelderen, Tim Gades, nor ASU is responsible in any way for the information provided by the external links on this page, and make no claims as to its applicability or accuracy.